Gymshark: Locations

 Gymshark's headquarters is at Blythe Valley Park in Solihull, West Midlands, Gymshark also has an office in London, and a North American office in Denver.
 Gymshark opened its first store on Regent Street in London on 29 October 2022.

 This was followed by stores at Westfield Stratford City and White City.
-The first non-London store, at the Trafford Centre in Greater Manchester, is planned to open in July 2025.
+The first non-London store, at the Trafford Centre in Greater Manchester, opened in July 2025.

 Products and marketing

 Gymshark sells fitness apparel for men and women including workout vests, hoodies, t-shirts and leggings.
 While the brand was initially aimed at men, by 2020 approximately two thirds of sales were to women.
+They released their first modest collection in collaboration with influencer Leana Deeb.

 The company does not rely substantially on brick-and-mortar stores but did open its first pop-up shop in London's Covent Garden in February 2020.
 In 2022, Gymshark opened its first permanent store in Regent Street in London.

 In August 2019, Gymshark released a fitness app offering both free and premium plans.
 The app provides a range of workouts, video demonstrations and customizable training plans.
 The home-based workouts gained popularity during the COVID-19 lockdowns.

 Social media

 Gymshark has utilized social media influencer marketing strategies by partnering with social media influencers.
-As of 2020, the company was paying 125 influencers to market the brand various on social media platforms, most notable being Francis Ngannou, Saffron Barker, GK Barry, and Tyler Saunders.
+As of 2020, the company was paying 125 influencers to market the brand various on social media platforms, most notable being Francis Ngannou, Leana Deeb, Saffron Barker, GK Barry, and Tyler Saunders.